Navid2266/Thermal_Behavior_Forecasting/README.md

 # Thermal Behavior Forecasting

 This repository contains a **time-aware machine learning pipeline** for predicting indoor temperatures in residential apartments using sensor data.
-It is built with **PyTorch** and handles irregular time series data, heating durations, and temporal features.
+Built with PyTorch, it handles irregular time series, heating durations, and temporal features.
+Note: This is a sample of the project; the full project is still in progress and is subject to company confidentiality policies.

 ---